qualityshepherd/testcafe-example/README.md

 * `npm run all` to run parallel, headless, on Chrome and Firefox or
 * `npm run browserstack` to run tests in the cloud (requires an account and env keys to be set)
 * `npm run` to see more options

+## Feedback
+Testcafe is really good; I used it for years but it has two issues that ultimately became deal-breakers for me:
+1. no `beforeAll` which sucks on it's own but also means you have to use `Roles`... which _really_ sucks.
+2. they shard/thread tests at the _test level_ instead of the _file level_.

 ---